GalacticSoft/Azmyth/README.md

 # ![Alt text](http://i.imgur.com/3ZGERJM.png)
 Azmyth is a generic game framework used to create flexible RPG and adventure style games using procedural content generation in C#.
-It can be used to produce procedurally generate height maps and temperature maps that can be rendered in a variety of ways.
+It can be used to produce procedurally generated height maps and temperature maps that can be rendered in a variety of ways.
 It uses QuadTrees and Perlin Noise to generate psuedo-infinite maps in real time.
 It can also be configured to use different noise algorithms such as Simplex and Value noise.
 Demos are available in WinForms/GDI+ and XNA.

 #### Features include:
 - Extensible Asset system.